 The CWU Robert Noyce SMART (Science and Mathematics Alliance for the Retention of Teachers) Affiliate Program seeks to encourage talented science and mathematics majors to become K-12 science and mathematics teachers, especially those from underrepresented groups.
-SMART Affiliates participate in paid teaching and research internships during their first or second year of college or in the summer.
+SMART Affiliates participate in paid teaching internships during their first or second year of college or in the summer.

 What are the benefits of being a SMART Affiliate?

-- Get paid to gain experience teaching or participating in scientific research
+- Get paid to gain experience teaching

 - Discover whether teaching mathematics or science is the right career for you